C. Dallett Hemphill Summer Internship Program

 The McNeil Center for Early American Studies annually sponsors paid summer internships for students attending MCEAS Consortium institutions to develop their interests and skills in doing history in professional settings.
 Toward this end, the McNeil Center partners with institutions that demonstrate a commitment to the mentorship and professional development of students in the field of early American studies.

 Internships will last approximately eight weeks and require a full-time commitment (35 hours per week).
-The McNeil Center will provide a $3,000 stipend to fund the work of each intern.
+The McNeil Center will contribute $3,000 toward the stipend of each intern.

 Proposed projects should relate to the Center’s mission to facilitate inquiry into the histories and cultures of North America in the Atlantic world before 1850.
 Proposals from museums, historic sites, public works, or university-led initiatives are encouraged.